Without our history and shared experiences, who are we as a nation? Without the lessons history teaches, who will we become?

 ― George Orwell, 1984

-In Orwell’s 1984, published in 1949, the story’s protagonist, Winston Smith, belongs to the Outer Party and it is his job to rewrite history in the Ministry of Truth, bringing it in line with current political thinking.
-The Party has created a propagandistic language known as Newspeak which is designed to limit free thought and promote the Party’s doctrines.
+In Orwell’s 1984, published in 1949, the story’s protagonist, Winston Smith, belongs to the Outer Party.
+It’s his job to rewrite history in the Ministry of Truth, bringing it in line with current political thinking.
+The Party has created a propagandistic language known as Newspeak.
+It’s designed to limit free thought and promote the Party’s doctrines.

-If we judge history as a static, black and white entity, then we do not leave ourselves open to acknowledging the progression of our society, the transformation in our thinking and understanding, and the important lessons we have learned from it.
-More frighteningly, we leave ourselves vulnerable, as Winston irrevocably learned, to a society where free speech and thought are replaced by indoctrination.
+If we judge history as a static, black-and-white entity, then we don’t leave much room for acknowledging our progress.
+More frighteningly, we leave ourselves vulnerable, as Winston irrevocably learned, to indoctrination.

 It is quite normal to debate our history, to discuss it, and learn from it.
-At the same time, we should not be so quick to glorify only the heroic deeds and the heroes of the past, while downplaying its darker side or vice-versa.
+At the same time, we should not be so quick to glorify only the heroic deeds and the heroes of the past, while downplaying their darker side or vice versa.
 History does not require a predetermined narrative to be interpreted or understood.
 Rather, it reveals itself, just as we as human beings are revealed through our choices and our actions.

 As we have grown and evolved as a country and as a society, our ideals have grown with us.
 And while things that were once commonplace in our past but that are no longer accepted today attest to that evolution, eradicating the history books of their existence is a dangerous and slippery slope to embark on.

-Like using biblical references to uphold a religious position, history can also be interpreted, tweaked, even fabricated to further a cause or an agenda.
+History can and often is, interpreted, tweaked, even fabricated to further a cause or an agenda.
 If repeated often enough, it then becomes fact regardless of its origin and/or its accuracy.

 The study of history requires research, asking hard questions, and acknowledgment of the humanity contained within each story to see past the proscribed narrative.
 It takes a great amount of patience and is a responsibility that ultimately requires us to place ourselves in the shoes of those who lived it.

-What happens to a society whose history fades either from lack of curiosity or perceived irrelevance or as a result of darker motives, like those Winston witnessed in 1984?
+What happens to a society whose history fades either from lack of curiosity or perceived irrelevance or as a result of darker motives, as Winston witnessed in 1984?

 Without our history, our past, and our shared experiences, who are we as a nation?
 Without the lessons our history has taught us, the wisdom each generation has earned, the knowledge we bequeath to future generations, who will we become?